-Given the colonial history of Canada, anti-oppressive practice with Indigenous people requires an intimate knowledge and understanding of the history of Indigenous people in Canada, including the ways in which the colonization of lands, resources, psyches, and hearts of Indigenous peoples was an integral part of colonizing processes The Indian Tribes of Manitoba (1971) remind us of the significance of linking history to the present and to the future by stating "To deny the past and to refuse to recognize its implications is to distort the present; to distort the present is to take risks with the future that are blatantly irresponsible" (p. ii).
-As social workers, we must understand the impact these policies have had, and continue to have on the day-to-day lives of our children and families that we work with.
-It is critical for social workers to question themselves and their knowledge of Indigenous peoples by asking themselves: what have the experiences of the Indigenous children and families been?
+Given the colonial history of Canada, AOP with Indigenous peoples requires an intimate knowledge and understanding of the history of Indigenous peoples in Canada, including the ways in which the colonization of lands, resources, psyches, and hearts of Indigenous peoples was an integral part of the colonizing processes.
+The Indian Tribes of Manitoba (1971) reminded us of the significance of linking history to the present and to the future: "To deny the past and to refuse to recognize its implications is to distort the present; to distort the present is to take risks with the future that are blatantly irresponsible" (p. ii).
+As social workers, we must understand the impact these policies have had, and continue to have, on the day-to-day lives of our children and families that we work with.
+It is critical for social workers to question themselves and their knowledge of Indigenous peoples by asking themselves: What have the experiences of the Indigenous children and families been?
 Did they, their parents and/or grandparents attend residential schools?
 Have they been involved in the child welfare system and how might they feel about social workers?
 What is their history with social work?
 What are their fears?
 We must always take these questions into account when we work with Indigenous children and families.
-We must always situate the present within the context of the past, and continuously engaging how the families we support come to know what they know.
-Maracle (1996) believes that "change must be the basis for education" (p.92).
+We must always situate the present within the context of the past and continuously engage how the families we support come to know what they know.
+Maracle (1996) believed that "change must be the basis for education" (p.
+92).
 Change can only begin by knowing and engaging the effects of where we have come from and knowing and engaging the effects of where the children and families we support have come from.

-In the Southern Direction We Journey To Reflect On Self
+In the Southern Direction, We Journey to Reflect on the Self

-As time went on, we realized that anti-oppressive practice is not enough.
-We cannot decide when or when not to practice - it must be about living - anti-oppressive living.
-Anti-oppressive social work, in essence, is A Way of Life.
-In her book killing rage: ENDING RACISM, bell hooks (1995) discusses Martin Luther King's image of a "beloved community where race would be transcended, forgotten, where no one would see skin color" (p.263). hooks eloquently reminds us that King's dream of a beloved community can only be realized if we resist the need to transcend history and to forget the everyday processes of racialization.
-A beloved community can only be made possible when we forge individual and collective bonds based on "loving ties of care" (hooks, 1995, p.264).
-And so, not only is it critical for social workers to practice and live antiracism, it must go hand in hand with creating A Way of Life - a "beloved community" cultivated from care that centers differences that is so crucial to the theory and practice of anti-oppressive living.
+As time went on, we realized that AOP is not enough.
+We cannot decide when or when not to practice.
+It must be about living - anti-oppressive living.
+Anti-oppressive social work, in essence, is a Way of Life.
+In her book Killing Rage: Ending Racism, Hooks (1995) discussed Martin Luther King's image of a "beloved community where race would be transcended, forgotten, where no one would see skin colour" (p.
+263).
+Hooks eloquently reminded us that King's dream of a beloved community can only be realized if we resist the need to transcend history and to forget the everyday processes of racialization.
+A beloved community can only be made possible when we forge individual and collective bonds based on "loving ties of care" (Hooks, 1995, p.
+264).
+And so, not only is it critical for social workers to practice and live anti-racism, it must go hand in hand with creating a Way of Life - a beloved community cultivated from care that centers differences that is so crucial to the theory and practice of anti-oppressive living.

-Others also offer the gift of living in a more just way - of fostering a more just society.
-In his latest book Wasase, Taiaiake Alfred (2005) encourages us to become warriors again - those who carry the burden to peace (p.51).
-He believes that behaving 'indigenously' is a personal attribute that is observable.
-He also states that we need to "recreate a life worth living and principles worth dying for" (p.25).
-For us, this is also about A Way of Life - how we are and want to be in the world.
+Others also offer the gift of living in a more just way, of fostering a more just society.
+In his book Wásase, Alfred (2005) encouraged us to become warriors again: those who carry the burden to peace (p.
+51).
+He believed that behaving "indigenously" is a personal attribute that is observable.
+He also stated that we need to "recreate a life worth living and principles worth dying for" (p.
+25).
+For us, this is also about a Way of Life, how we are and want to be in the world.